Canel420/Bacon-Challenge/README.md

 ## Built With
 - [Flask](https://flask.palletsprojects.com/): A lightweight WSGI web application framework.

+## Methodology

+This simple web application is built with a scalable and maintainable architecture in mind.
+The project is structured into three main components:

+1. **Routes**: This folder contains all the API routes.
+Each route corresponds to a specific functionality of the application, making it easy to understand and manage the different endpoints of the application.

+2. **Controllers**: This folder contains the logic for handling requests and responses.
+Each function in this folder corresponds to a route and contains the logic for processing the request and generating the response.

+3. **Models**: This folder contains the definitions for the database tables.
+Each file in this folder corresponds to a table in the database, and defines the structure of the table.

+This structure ensures that different aspects of the application are separated and can be developed and maintained independently.
+It also makes it easy to scale the application, as new routes, controllers, and models can be added as needed without affecting the existing code.

 ## Features
 - Dynamically fetches paragraphs from the Bacon Ipsum API.
 - Performs word analysis on the fetched paragraphs.